Sacatepéquez Department: Name

-Sacatepéquez has also been spelled Zacatepeques.
+The name Sacatepéquez is derived from a Nahuatl word which means "grasshill", referring to the hilly terrain in the department.
+It has also been spelled Zacatepeques.

 Population

 Sacatepéquez Department has a population of 330,469 (2018 census).
+40.2% of the population identifies as Maya, with 37.7% belonging to the Kaqchikel Maya.
 In 1850, the area had a population of an estimated 56,000.
 The southern area, which is closer to Guatemala City, has the largest population.